 Each day, in each class, the students pray: May the Rule of St. Benedict be our guide.
 May the Spirit of St. Bede stay with us forever.
 St. Bede, our patron, like the monks who sponsor the academy, was a Benedictine monk and follower of St. Benedict’s Rule.
 The four themes are based on four hallmarks of the Rule: Hospitality, Stewardship, Balance and Stability.
 So, each year one of these themes provides the foundation for our all-school masses and prayer services; retreats; speakers and presentations; Lenten activities; charitable outreach; mission trips; scripture groups; weekend outings, etc.

 I’m also involved in activities that are not part of my job description and, yet, contribute to the formation of the whole person.
-Two of these are: Last Supper Club and Venturing.
-Once a month, all who wish to do so, go out to a local restaurant for dinner and conversation and also there is the opportunity, once a month, for an activity such as rock-wall climbing, canoeing, trap shooting, hiking, archery, trampoline, horseback riding, etc.
+Two of these are: Last Supper Club and the InterAct Club, along with several special activities.
+Once a month, all who wish to do so, go out to a local restaurant for dinner and conversation and there is also the opportunity, on occasion, for an activity such as the end of the year trip to Great America.

 It is really enjoyable working with our students so that the Rule of St. Benedict will be their guide and the Spirit of St. Bede will remain with them forever.